Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 A text file with the hourly location of the MOSAiC expedition will be provided for models to interpolate their data to the Polarstern location.

 # Satellite comparison
-Models should plan to provide netcdf files of BrO, Temperature, Pressure, and Relative humidity as netcdf files to U. Bremen and they will compare the models to their satellite retrievals.
+Models should plan to provide netcdf files of BrO and other essential varaibles as netcdf files to U. Bremen and they will compare the models to their satellite retrievals.